Polystyreeni/Janasahti/docs/DEVELOPERS.md

 ```
 Compressed board files are simply these xml-files zip-compressed.
 For example in Windows, these files can be created by using `Send to > Compressed/Zipped folder`.

-A Java application for generating board files exists and can be downloaded HERE TODO LINK.
+A Java application for generating board files exists and can be downloaded [here](https://github.com/Polystyreeni/BoardGenerator).

 ## Daily message format